 Best Guest House in Looe: Bridgeside Guest House Looe

 This charming guesthouse has a great location in Looe.
-It is close to restaurants and shops, as well as popular tourist attractions.
+It is close to restaurants and shops, as well as popular tourist attractions like the South West Coast Path and The Lost Gardens of Heligan.
 You and your family can enjoy a variety of amenities, including a sun deck, and free wifi.
 There’s also a delicious restaurant and cosy lounge bar on-site.

 Best Hotel in Looe: Meneglaze B&B